realkubajzzz/udvousheriffu/README.md

-# U Dvou Sheriffů — static website
+# U Dvou Šerifů — static website

-This is a small static website mockup for the restaurant "U Dvou Sheriffů".
+This is a small static website mockup for the restaurant "U Dvou Šerifů".
 It's intentionally database-free and uses a clean, Apple-like design with subtle animations.

 What is included
 - `index.html`, `menu.html`, `akcie.html`, `kontakt.html`, `about.html`, `rezervace.html` — pages